jenntang1/holbertonschool-higher_level_programming/0x06-python-classes/README.md

 OOP stands for Object Oriented Programming which is when data and functions are combined inside an object.
 Often times, we could write programs the procedure-oriented way which is when functions are grouped in blocks to manipulate data.
 We use OOP when we write large programs.

 1. What is "first-class everything"?
+Functions, classes, modules, methods and data types all have equal status and are treated the same way.

 2. What is a class?
 A class creates a new data type by using **class**.